turboncelucionce/gpt4-clippy-godot/README.md

 - Setup an idle animation system
 - Add a way to control Clippy's volume
 - Add a way to switch microphones.

+## Disclaimer

+Clippy is powered by OpenAI's GPT-3.5 or GPT-4.
+He may produce inappropriate or dangerous content and cannot reliably fact-check.
+I'm not responsible for the way you use it.
+Please don't be dumb.